-7.2.2 Einstein's equation of photoelectric emission
+7.2.2.
+Einstein's equation of photoelectric emission

 Since electrons are held in the metal by attractive forces, some minimum energy is required just to get an electron out through the surface.
-The minimum energy required to release the photoelectron from the metal surface is called the work function, φ , of the metal.
-An electron that has received this minimum energy has no kinetic energy once outside the metal.
-For photoelectric emission to occur, the energy of the photon must be equal to or greater than the work function.
-If the photon's energy, E, is just enough to release a photoelectron, then its frequency is called the threshold frequency, f0:
+The minimum energy required to release the photoelectron from the metal surface is called the work

-$$E = hf_o = \phi$$
+$$E = hf_0 = \phi$$